 Load-bearing considerations

-The support structure must withstand substantial compression loads from the downward weight of the canopy, other attached accessories, and gravitational forces, which can exceed hundreds of pounds.
+The support structure must withstand substantial compression loads from the downward weight of the canopy and other attached accessories, as well as gravitational forces, which can exceed hundreds of pounds.
 Sufficient rigidity and modular reinforcements are required.

 Wind resistance and stability

-Lateral wind loads impose bending forces on supports and must be counteracted to prevent tipping.
+Lateral wind loads induce bending moments in supports and must be counteracted to prevent tipping.
 Wider canopy spreads increase these loads.
 Weighted bases or integrated outriggers/levers improve stability.

 Ergonomics and user convenience